Chocolate No-Bake Vegan Pie

 Instructions

-• Add the first 4 ingredients (5 if using peanut butter or PB2) to a blender and blend until smooth.
-Using a dry sweetener will make pie more firm.
-It may be necessary to add a splash of plant milk such as almond or soy milk to the blender to allow it to blend well, but don't add more than a couple of tablespoons because you want this to be nice and thick.
+• I use agave or maple syrup as a sweetener and they are liquid.
+If you are using a dry sweetener, it may be necessary to add a splash of plant milk to the blender to allow it to blend well but don't add more than a few tablespoons because you want this to be nice and thick.

 Video